Cave Canem Pompeii Tile

 Safe and guaranteed payments thanks to SSL technology

-This "Cave Canem" floor mosaic, made of Botticino marble, was found in the House of the Tragic Poet in Pompeii, an imperial-style house facing the forum baths.
+This "Cave Canem" floor mosaic, made of Botticino marble, was found in the House of the Tragic Poet in Pompeii, an imperial-style residence facing the forum baths.

-This marble reproduction captures the essence of the famous warning "Cave Canem", meaning "Beware of the dog", often used in mosaics placed at the entrance to Roman domus to discourage intruders.
-Perfect for lovers of history, ancient art and sophisticated decor, this tile adds a touch of class and authenticity to any space.
+This marble reproduction captures the essence of the famous warning "Cave Canem," which means "Beware of the dog," often used in mosaics placed at the entrance of Roman domus to deter intruders.
+Perfect for lovers of history, ancient art, and sophisticated decor, this tile adds a touch of class and authenticity to any space.

-This tile is an original idea for the entrance to the house.
+This tile is an original idea for the home entrance.

 - Material: Botticino marble